Home Page Check Accessibility, HTML, CSS, Broken Links & Spelling

 This option allows you to limit how many pages are tested by specifying the maximum number of issues to be reported before the testing stops.
 This is especially useful on large sites, where the same issues may be reported again and again.
 Instead of waiting for the whole site to be tested you can fix these common issues after testing only a few pages and later test the entire site.

-Note that the number of issues reported could be slightly higher than the figure you enter, as all issues for the last tag tested will be reported.
+Note that the number of issues reported could be slightly higher than the figure you set, as all issues for the last tag tested will be reported.

 Stop after X pages